makraz/makraz.github.io/content/posts/defensive-programming-techniques-rules/index.md

       **_Comparing the feedback cycle of various development techniques._**

-If we do a simple comparison between TDD and code review or traditional system test.
-It is clear that over time the cost of a bug increases exponentially depending on the development techniques followed. so sure the ideal case to have the following chart:
+If we make a simple comparison between TDD and code review or traditional system test, it is quite obvious that over time the cost of a bug increases exponentially depending on the development techniques.

+This is the ideal case to have the following chart:

 ![Kent Beck's cost of change curve.](http://AgileModeling.com/images/costOfChangeBeck.gif "Kent Beck's cost of change curve.")